$66

 Success

-Without any paid media spend, D-Day has been a resounding success.
+D-Day has continued to be a resounding success.
 In 2020, the goal was to raise $50k.
 We raised almost $85k.
-For year two, we set an even more ambitious target, asking our supporters if they could help us raise ‘$100k in just one day’.
+In year two, we set an even more ambitious target, asking our supporters if they could help us raise ‘$100k in just one day’.
 Supporters upped their average donation by $66 to set a new donation tally of $128,483 — smashing the year’s target and beating year one by more than 50%.
-But by far, the most important statistic to celebrate is that in its first two years, D-Day has funded 3,223 hours of life-saving research, getting us that much closer to finding the cure.
+In 2022, Cure4CF sought to raise $130k and still exceeded all expectations, reaching more than $138,216 in donations.
+But by far, the most important statistic to celebrate is that in its first three years, D-Day has funded 6,200 hours of life-saving research, getting us that much closer to finding the cure.

 Average donation